Security-Onion-Solutions/securityonion-docs/alerts.rst

 - Clicking the bell icon acknowledges an alert.
 That alert can then be seen by selecting the ``Acknowledged`` toggle at the top of the page.
 In the ``Acknowledged`` view, clicking the bell icon removes the acknowledgement.

-- Clicking the blue exclamation icon escalates the alert to :ref:`hive` and creates a case.
-The case can then be seen in :ref:`hive` interface.
+- Clicking the blue exclamation icon escalates the alert to :ref:`cases` and allows you to create a new case or add to an existing case.
 If you need to find that original escalated alert in the Alerts page, you can enable the ``Escalated`` toggle (which will automatically enable the ``Acknowledged`` toggle as well).

 - Clicking a value in the table brings up a context menu of actions for that value.
 This allows you to refine your existing search, start a new search, or even pivot to external sites like Google and VirusTotal.